-What could be finer than beholding a Christmas tree decked with ornaments and aglow with hundreds of twinkling lights perched nearby the crackling fireplace as you sip a Sam Adams Winter Lager, a book on your knee, children soundly asleep, and a gentle snow falling outside on cold winter night?
+What could be finer than beholding a Christmas tree decked with ornaments and aglow with hundreds of twinkling lights perched nearby the crackling fireplace as you sip a winter IPA, a book on your knee, children soundly asleep, and a gentle snow falling outside on cold winter night?
 If you answered pretty much nothing, then you’re right.
 That’s the tops, right there.
 Christmas trees have been a part of winter holiday celebrations for at least a thousand years, and today serve as the primary seasonal decoration on many homes.

 As lovely as the Christmas tree is once installed and decorated in your home, the process of getting the tree inside can be a headache and a half.
 There’s the mess of the needles, the pain of getting the trunk secured into the tree stand and balanced upright, the awkward stretching and bending and inevitable face poking during the stringing of the lights, and so on.
 To take the sting out of the Christmas tree installation process, we’ve put together a list of Christmas tree hacks that will save you time and save you from frustration as you bring that evergreen charm into your home.

 This year, my family started a new tradition of cutting down our own tree.
 We went to a farm about an hour from home, found a fine-looking tree among the rolling hills of a tree farm, and sawed that fir right on down.
 With a hand saw.
 First tip?
 Use a reciprocating saw or a chainsaw if you cut the thing down yourself!
 But from here on out, whether you cut your own Christmas tree or you get on from a lot, the Christmas tree tips will be the same.